New web projects

 Content should meet UVic's web standards for accessibility, readability and searchability.

-For significant content changes, use trackable Word documents for first drafts.
-Once the content has been revised, it can populate the prototype (if applicable) or get added directly into Cascade.
+For significant content changes, draft your content in Word and track changes.
+Once the content has been revised, it can be added to the prototype or test site.

 Building your site